Your gift is 100% tax deductible

-External beam radiation therapy focuses radiation on the cancer from a machine outside the body.
+External beam radiation therapy (EBRT) focuses radiation on the cancer from a machine outside the body.
+It is like getting an x-ray and is not painful.
 Treatments are often given once or twice a day, 5 days a week for several weeks.
-Treatment is similar to getting an x-ray test, and is not painful.
-The actual treatment time lasts only a few minutes, although the setup time - getting you into place for treatment - usually takes longer so that the radiation is aimed accurately at the cancer.
-Before the treatment starts, the radiation team will take careful measurements to find the correct angles for aiming the radiation beams and the proper dose of radiation.
+The actual treatment time only lasts a few minutes, although the setup time - getting you into place for treatment - usually takes longer to make sure that the radiation is aimed accurately at the cancer.
+Before treatment starts, the radiation team will take measurements to find the correct angles for aiming the radiation beams and the proper dose of radiation.
 This planning session, called simulation, usually includes getting imaging tests such as CT or MRI scans.

-Brachytherapy (internal radiation therapy) uses small pellets of radioactive material placed next to or directly into the cancer, sometimes in thin plastic tubes.
-The tubes containing the pellets are left in place for a few days and then removed.
-The actual time is determined by the strength of the radioactive pellets and the size of the tumor.
+Brachytherapy (internal radiation therapy) uses small pellets of radioactive material placed next to or directly into the cancer.
 This type of radiation is not often used to treat adrenal cortical cancer.

 Common side effects of radiation therapy include: